 This note explains the impact of the adoption of IFRS 9 Financial Instruments on the Company's financial statements.

-IFRS 9 replaces the provisions of IAS 39 that relate to the recognition, classification and measurement of financial assets and financial liabilities, derecognition of financial
+IFRS 9 replaces provisions of IAS 39 that relate to the recognition, classification and measurement of financial assets and financial liabilities, derecognition of financial instruments, impairment of financial assets and hedge accounting.

 Classification and measurement